 Importing extended properties

-To define custom field - extended properties mappings you need to enter advanced options.
-You do it by checking Advanced options option in the connection window.
+To define custom field - extended properties mappings you need to enter advanced settings.
+You do it by checking Advanced settings option in the connection window.

 If you don't have any custom fields defined in your repository then next screen will show you empty list.

 If you want to import extended properties you need to define custom fields first.
 You can do it by clicking Define custom fields button.
 This will open configurator documented in separate article.
 Once you added custom fields to your repository you can now map extended properties.
 First, select which fields you want to import and then provide name of extended property for each.

 You can find out names of extended properties in your database with this SQL query:

 select distinct name from sys.extended_properties order by name

 Once defined, click the next button.
 If you're running a first import of a documentation, continue normally.
 However, if you're adding extended properties to an existing documentation, you will also need to check the Reimport all objects box on the next screen: